khoi/khoi-hugo/content/post/a-product-array.md

 For example, if our input was [1, 2, 3, 4, 5], the expected output would be
 [120, 60, 40, 30, 24].
 If our input was [3, 2, 1], the expected output would be
 [2, 3, 6].

-Follow-up: what if you can't use division?
+**Follow-up: what if you can't use division?**

 ## Thoughts

 - Calculate the product of all elements using 1 pass.
 - Construct the new array by iterating through the input array again with `new_array[i] = product_in_step1 / array[i]`
+- This only work under the assumption that there is no 0 in the array 🤷‍♂️.

 ## Tests